Finding cheap car insurance in Alabama with a DUI: what to know

 While 21 is the legal drinking age, 20% of youths aged 12 to 20 engage in underage drinking.
 If they get behind the wheel of a car, they're considered to be DUI with a BAC of just 0.02% or more.

 Alabama is also a state that considers a motorist DUI even if they're not presently driving.
-If you are currently in actual physical control of the vehicle , you may be considered to be DUI in Alabama.
+If you are in physical control of the vehicle you may be considered to be DUI in Alabama.

 DUI penalties in Alabama